 Remembrance Day was once known as Armistice Day.
 At 11 am on November 11, 1918, the Allies and Germany signed an armistice after four years of war.
 It was an agreement to end the fighting of World War I, which was also known as the Great War.

 Newspaper headlines read “Extra!
 Extra!
-Germans Accept the Allies’ Terms” and “VICTORY,” and it was a day of great joy in Toronto.
+Germans Accept the Allies’ Terms” and “VICTORY,” It was a day of great joy in Toronto.
 People celebrated that the 1,567 days of war were over by blowing horns and factory whistles, ringing church bells, singing, banging pots, clanging pan lids and playing musical instruments.
 Many marched towards downtown and Old City Hall.
 Shops selling the British flag were doing great business with people waving the Union Jack or draping themselves with it.
-The City’s transit system came to a halt while factories, banks and the Stock Exchange closed for the day.
+The City’s transit system halted while factories, banks and the Stock Exchange closed for the day.

 It just so happened that a Victory Loan Parade was planned for that day.
-There were soldiers and tanks in the parade, along with an air show.
+Soldiers and tanks were in the parade, along with an air show.
 The day’s celebrations continued well into the night.

 Those Who Served